 What advice could you offer any aspiring philanthropists?

 Educate yourself on the issues in the areas in which you have an interest.
 There are more than enough areas in the world that would benefit from attention.
-I am, for instance, impressed by the focus on the Gates Foundation to eliminate polio worldwide and continue to marvel at their progress.
+I am, for instance, impressed by the focus of the Bill and Melinda Gates Foundation to eliminate polio worldwide and continue to marvel at their progress.
 It can also be very helpful to see first-hand what is needed — whether in your local communities or visiting developing countries around the world.
 One of the experiences that has most influenced me in my life was visiting the urban slum of Kibera outside of Nairobi, Kenya.
 We went into a dark hut and inside a solitary man was dying of AIDS.
 His wife and children had already died from the disease.
 The man was close to death and nurses would come in throughout the day and wipe him with wet washcloths.
 I asked his permission to take his photo, which he gave, so I could remind myself and others never to forget his plight and those similarly affected.
 I never even knew his name, but I look at that photograph frequently and remember him, and know that our efforts to fight global poverty and disease are to help people like him.